dlandon/unassigned.devices-next/README.md

 For support, feature requests, and discussions, please use the Discussions tab.

-### Installing Unassigned Devices (Next)
+### Installing Unassigned Devices - Next

 Enter one of the URLs below in the “Enter URL” field on the Unraid Plugins page.

-Latest version:
+### Latest version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-next.plg

-Specific version:
+### Specific version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-next.plg

 Replace YYYY.MM.DD with the release date of the version you wish to install.
 Include the leading v in the URL.

-### Installing Unassigned Devices Plus (Next)
+### Installing Unassigned Devices Plus - Next

+Enter one of the URLs below in the “Enter URL” field on the Unraid Plugins page.

-Latest version:
+### Latest version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-plus-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-plus-next.plg

-Specific version:
+### Specific version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-plus-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-plus-next.plg

+Replace YYYY.MM.DD with the release date of the version you wish to install.
+Include the leading v in the URL.

-### Installing Unassigned Devices Preclear (Next)
+### Installing Unassigned Devices Preclear - Next

+Enter one of the URLs below in the “Enter URL” field on the Unraid Plugins page.

-Latest version:
+### Latest version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-preclear-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/master/unassigned.devices-preclear-next.plg

-Specific version:
+### Specific version:

-https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-preclear-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/unassigned.devices-next/vYYYY.MM.DD/unassigned.devices-preclear-next.plg

+Replace YYYY.MM.DD with the release date of the version you wish to install.
+Include the leading v in the URL.

+**Note:** The URL must begin with `https://raw.githubusercontent.com/`.
+GitHub page URLs (`github.com/.../blob/...`) will not install correctly.

+## Distribution

+This repository is the official distribution location for this plugin.

+Users should install the plugin directly from the URLs provided in this repository to ensure they receive authentic and up-to-date releases.

+Redistribution of this software through third-party repositories, plugin catalogs, mirrors, or repackaged installers is not authorized unless explicitly approved by the author.

-### License Notice
+## License

-This repository is maintained by the original author of the Unassigned Devices plugin suite.
+This repository is maintained by the original author of the plugin.

-Individual users may install and use this software in accordance with the license terms.

-Versions released prior to February 17, 2025 remain licensed under the GPL.
+Versions of this software publicly released prior to **March 18, 2025** remain licensed under the GNU General Public License (GPL) in accordance with their original terms.

-Subsequent versions are licensed under the custom license included in this repository.
+Versions released after that date are governed by the plugin-specific license included in the `LICENSE.md` file in this repository.

+Users may install and use this software in accordance with the terms of that license.